Large Wooden and Timber Pallets For Sale

 Our wooden pallets can be produced in a number of ways, including heat treated to ISPM 15 standards, tanalised, dressed or sawn.
 If you’re unsure what these mean, read on:

-Finally our ISPM 15 timber has been treated with heat, and is suitable for international shipping.
+- ISPM 15 timber.
+Our timber has been treated with heat, and is suitable for international shipping.
 Wherever possible we purchase our timber from renewable sources.

 Wooden Pallet FAQs